wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     How many messages were published to the MQTT broker for this data sample?

-??? note "Click to reveal answer"
+??? success "Click to reveal answer"

     If you successfully ingested and published the last data sample, you should have received 10 new notifications on the wis2box MQTT broker.
 Each notification correspond to data for one station for one observation timestamp.